Virtual Desktop Infrastructure (VDI) - For Staff

 Available Virtual Desktops

-Currently the following virtual desktops are available to colleagues.
-Please see details below.
+The following virtual desktops are currently available to colleagues.
+Please see the details below.

 Virtual Desktop NameComponents